Azure/azure-kusto-microhack1/README.md

 📆 Use table: `LogisticsTelemetryHistorical`

 ✍🏻 Write a query to show a timechart of the number of historical records over time.
-Use 10 minute bins (buckets).
+Use 10-minute bins (buckets).
 Each point on the timechart represent the number of devices in that bucket.

 Example result: